 Manerba's shoreline is a 11km line filled with beaches.
 They're often adjacent to camping sites and offer the possibility to relax while bathing in the summer's sun or to enjoy the numerous water sports that Lake Garda has to offer.

 Structures in the area offer the chance to rent canoes, pedal boats, beach beds and beach umbrellas.
 The most beautiful beaches in Manerba are the Baia Bianca (white bay), and the Romantica Beach (Romantic beach).
 A harder to reach beach is the Rocca beach, often frequented by nudists.

 See more info about: Manerba: its beaches and surroundings

 Events in Manerba del Garda

-Various events like festivals, markets, and gastronomic evenings liven the pleasant and cool summer evenings, but Manerba offers its visitors a program rich in events all year long.
+Various events like festivals, markets, and gastronomic evenings liven the pleasant and cool summer nights, but Manerba offers its visitors a program rich in events all year long.

-During the summer there's also the chance to enjoy the outside cinema and a few guided visits of the Rocca with tasting of the best enogastronomic products of the area.
+During the summer there's also the chance to enjoy the outside cinema and a few guided visits of the Rocca with tastings of the best enogastronomic products of the area.

 During the winter holidays Manerba sets up a mechanic nativity scene, with over 500 moving animatronics that cover an area of 240 square meters.